Paleksa95/Laravel-Sample-Project/README.md

 message count.. and much more...

-In future i am planing to add few other options like: Only user can update/edit his own message/thread, moderator can add update/edit any message/thread,Maybe I will add more different roles.
+In future i am planing to add few other options like: Only user can update/edit his own message/thread, moderator can add update/edit any message/thread,Maybe I will add more different roles. ( DONE )

+In next update , i will add search option , make front end better and add profile pictures.

 Also i will update and edit front end to look more nice.